 You should be changing out your pump’s parts regularly to keep your breast pump performing optimally

-If you are consistently changing your pump parts, but are still having a hard time feeling fully empty when you pump, it may be that your breast pump is not performing well.
+If you are consistently changing your pump parts, but are still having a hard time feeling fully empty when you pump, it may be that your breast pump is not performing up to par.

-To help you determine if you are missing out on a better milk supply, see these thorough reviews on the best breast pumps of 2019.
+To help you determine if you are missing out on a better milk supply, see this breast pump buying guide with pumps for every occasion and need.

 You may be using the wrong breast pump!